Hyundai Santa Fe Review

 - "The automotive world doesn't get much more competitive than the compact crossover class, but even amid impressive rivals, Hyundai's recently redesigned Santa Fe Sport stands out." -- Left Lane News

 Other SUVs to Consider

-The 2014 Hyundai Santa Fe is available in two models.
+The 2015 Hyundai Santa Fe is available in two models.
 The two-row Santa Fe Sport seats five and is available with either a 2.4-liter four-cylinder engine or a turbocharged 2.0-liter four-cylinder engine.
 The three-row Santa Fe seats up to seven and has a 3.3-liter V6 engine.
-A six-speed automatic transmission is standard on both the Santa Fe and Santa Fe Sport.
-Trim levels for the Santa Fe are GLS and Limited.
-The Santa Fe was redesigned for the 2013 model year and is largely unchanged this year.
-As a result, this overview uses applicable research and reviews from the 2013 and 2014 model years.
+A six-speed automatic transmission is standard on both models.
+The Santa Fe Sport is available in base and 2.0T trims, while the three-row Santa Fe is offered in GLS and Limited trims.
+The Santa Fe was redesigned for the 2013 model year and carries into 2015 largely unchanged.
+As a result, this overview uses applicable research and reviews from the 2013 through 2015 model years.

 Next Steps: Hyundai Santa Fe